mialana/amyliu.dev/src/content/projects/PAPAYA/index.md

           └── metal.png
 ```

-Each asset’s root `.usda` file served as a **single authoritative entry point** that composited together all modular contributions.
+Each asset’s root `.usda` file served as a **single central entry point** that composited together all following contributions.
 From this root, references unfolded **layer by layer** — starting with top-level geometry and material references, then expanding into deeper sublayers like LOD variants or per-material texture maps.
-This hierarchical unfolding made each asset **introspectable at a glance**, while still allowing contributors to work at fine-grained levels without touching the root.
+This hierarchical unfolding made each asset **easily discernible at a glance**, while still allowing contributors to work at fine-grained levels without touching the root.

 #### Composition Arcs